pigottlaura/PortfolioBuilder/README.md

     - Data is sourced from the relevant portfolio, and rendered using the appropriate views i.e. portfolio.jade
 - Portfolio pages
     - Rows of user images are displayed using a grid system
-    - Images are clickable/expandable throught the use of LightBox2.
+    - Images are clickable/expandable through the use of LightBox2.
 Currently only images are viewable in this format
     - All images can be scrolled through from within the one lightbox session
     - All media items can be filtered by category (if the owner has assigned categories to the media items)
     - There are two "pages" on a portfolio site - "Home" and "Contact"